 They den underground and kits remain with their parents an entire year.
 They’ve earned the nickname “swift fox” due to their darting speeds, but will freeze and lay low if threatened instead of running.

 Foxes are very social animals, despite how popular media represents them.
 They prefer forests, but can be found in most habitats.
-They build their dens underground and include multiple exits to aid in escape.
+These curious critters build their dens underground and include multiple exits to aid in escape.

 Due to humans taking over most of their range, foxes have learned to adapt and now often invade human settlements in search of food or shelter.